Seraaron/agora/srd/Script Change Tools.md

 Instant replays are particularly useful when you're doing intense social scenes or complicated actions, or if you've just has a longer scene that might have left some people feeling lost.
 Or it can be used to just see a moment of action again from a different angle.

-#que You can also use an instant replay _at the beginning of a session_ to quickly recap the previous session and get everyone back up to speed.
+#question You can also use an instant replay _at the beginning of a session_ to quickly recap the previous session and get everyone back up to speed.

 ### 🎦 Highlight Reel